WHO WE ARE

 2.3.1 At the end of each day, or when desks are unoccupied, all files, backup systems and devices containing confidential information must be securely locked away or access disabled in case of temporary absence.

-2.3.2 All office access doors must be kept secure at all times and customers and visitors must not be given keys or pass-codes other than those they need to access their storage units.
+2.3.2 All office access doors must be kept secure at all times and customers and visitors must not be given keys or pass-codes.

 2.3.3 If you are dealing with a customer at reception or it becomes necessary for you to see customers in your own or another office area then no customer files or other client information should be visible which do not relate to that customer.